sepva/personal-website/README.md

-# 💼 Personal Website - Interactive CV
+# 💼 Personal Website - Interactive AI Chat Portfolio

-An innovative personal portfolio and CV presented through an AI-powered chat interface.
-Instead of navigating through traditional web pages, visitors can have a natural conversation to learn about projects, achievements, experience, and expertise.
+An innovative personal portfolio and CV presented through an **AI-powered chat interface**.
+Instead of navigating through traditional web pages, visitors can have a natural conversation with an AI agent to learn about projects, achievements, experience, and expertise.

 ## 🎯 Project Overview

 This website serves as a comprehensive online presence, showcasing:
 - **Personal Projects** - Side projects and personal development work
 - **Academic Achievements** - Education, research, and scholarly accomplishments
 - **Professional Experience** - Career history and professional projects
-- **Interactive Content** - Dynamic UI components rendered within chat responses
+- **Interactive Content** - Rich UI components and overview pages rendered dynamically within chat responses
+- **Conversation-Driven Discovery** - Ask the AI agent anything about your experience, skills, and work

 ## ✨ What Makes This Special